New Hampshire Small Estate Affidavit Form

 Concord NH 03301.

-If the court accepts the petition, they will issue a Certificate of Appointment certifying the petitioner as the estate executor/administrator.
+If the court accepts the petition, it will issue a Certificate of Appointment certifying the petitioner as the estate executor/administrator.

 Step 5 – File the Waiver of Administration

 The Waiver of Administration should be filed once the executor/administrator is ready to close the estate.
-It must be completed and filed between six (6) and twelve (12) months after the date on the executor/administrator’s Certificate of Appointment.
+It must be completed and filed within six months to one year after the date on the executor/administrator’s Certificate of Appointment.